XJFlash Module

-XJFlash is an FPGA-based advanced and innovative method that uses JTAG for high-speed in-system programming (ISP) of flash memories – all serial and parallel flash devices are supported.
-The most common use of XJFlash is programming the SPI/QSPI NOR flash used to configure an FPGA.
+XJFlash is an advanced FPGA-based module that uses JTAG for accelerated in-system programming (ISP) of flash memories, supporting all serial and parallel flash devices.

-With XJFlash you can use the FPGA on your board to achieve flash programming speeds up to 50 times faster than those possible using conventional boundary scan techniques, often reaching the maximum speed for the flash memory.
+Using the FPGA on your board you can achieve flash programming speeds up to 50 times faster than those of conventional boundary scan techniques, usually reaching the flash memory’s maximum speed.

-If your flash memory is connected to an FPGA from Intel (Altera), Xilinx, Microsemi or Lattice, XJFlash uses the FPGA’s standard JTAG port to offer an in-circuit programming alternative to a SPI programmer or parallel flash programmer.
-XJFlash support all SPI modes (single-bit, dual, quad, QSPI, and octal) as well as parallel NOR flash devices.
+If your flash memory is connected to an FPGA from Intel (Altera), AMD (Xilinx), MIcrochip (Microsemi) or Lattice, XJFlash uses the FPGA’s standard JTAG port to offer an in-circuit programming alternative to a SPI programmer or parallel flash programmer.
+XJFlash supports all SPI modes (single-bit, dual, quad, QSPI, and octal) as well as parallel NOR flash devices.

 *A licensed version of the relevant FPGA manufacturer’s tools will be required during the configuration of XJFlash.
 Free versions are sufficient for many devices.